ArixElo/B250M-Z270-macOS-EFI/README.md

 - VT-d : Disabled
 - DVMT Pre-Allocated Memory : 64~128 MB
 - Secure Boot and PTT can be enabled if you have installed Windows 11 on separate drive.

+That EFI doesn't have verbose mode turned on by default, but you can simply set it by adding:
+**-v** parameter to config.plist at NVRAM section in boot-args string.

 ## Issues during normal usage (this note will be updated):
 - There's some problem with macOS updates, basically i can't able to update normally.